reviewandwrite/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 That is exactly where the anecdote should have ended for me, however this precisely is where it absolutely didn't, far from it.
-It stayed and boldly hung along the girth of my brain stem to corrupt my matrix, and it is going to stay lodged in my heart for-basically-ever.
+It stayed, and boldly hung along the girth of my brain stem to corrupt my matrix, and it is going to stay lodged in my heart *for-basically-ever.*

 `This was my very first CoHo book and alas would serve as the last one for a brief period.
 I’m mostly dumbfounded, severely crushed and absolutely knocked all ways.`